aetperf/arpe.vision-documentation/docs/Dashboard Extension/Image-Catalog.md

+---
+description: "Image catalog for the Circular Sankey chart"

+---
 # Circular Sankey - Image Catalog

 To have an image added automatically to a node of the Sankey, a field must contain the name corresponding to the icon you want to use.
 Then, the **add images** setting must be set to **From field values**.
 Finally, in the image window, the **Image field** must be set to the field containing the name of the icon.